SpockIsCoding/SpockIsCoding/README.md

 ### About me.

->I am an experienced Applications Specialist with a strong background in Linux, Kubernetes, and Rancher, Python, Cisco.
-Currently, I am part of the GlobalWeb team at the Tribunal de Contas da União since March 2023, where I contribute to the seamless operation of critical systems.
+>I am an accomplished Applications Specialist with an expertise in Cisco (Network Engineering), Linux, Kubernetes, Rancher, Python, and Git, among other technologies.

 <!--
 **SpockIsCoding/SpockIsCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.